 Tip 3.
 Don’t use digital zoom

 If you are fortunate enough to have an iPhone with multiple lenses, use them!
-The iPhone X, iPhone Xs, iPhone 11 Pro, and iPhone 11 Pro Max have a 2x optical zoom for creating high-quality shots at different ranges.
-The iPhone 11 models also include an ultra-wide lens for additional flexibility. iPhone 12 models come with wide and ultra-wide lenses.
+The iPhone X, iPhone Xs, iPhone 11 Pro, iPhone 11 Pro Max, iPhone 12 Pro, and iPhone 12 Pro Max have a 2x optical zoom for creating high-quality shots at different ranges.
+Models newer than iPhone 13 Pro come with a 3x optical zoom, and iPhone 15 Pro Max has a 5x zoom.
+The iPhone 11 models also include an ultra-wide lens for additional flexibility. iPhone 12 models and newer come with wide and ultra-wide lenses.

 Step 3.
 Edit and retouch your Instagram photos